shaiss/Transaction-Categorizor/README.md

 - **Search-based Categorization**: Combines the results from search engines and GPT models to ascertain the most fitting category for the payees.

+## Future Goals

+The project aims to implement several enhancements to improve the categorization process:

+1. **GPT-based Strategy Decider**: Develop an intelligent system that utilizes GPT models to analyze the initial dataset from the `.csv` file and determine the most suitable categorization strategy based on the data characteristics.

+2. **Consensus Leader**: Introduce a mechanism where the results of two or more categorization strategies are compared against each other.
+A 'consensus leader' will then make the final decision on the best category, ensuring a more accurate and reliable categorization outcome.

+3. **Adaptive Learning Component**: Create a component that learns from past categorizations to improve future accuracy, reducing the need for manual corrections over time.

+4. **User Feedback Integration**: Implement a system to capture user feedback on categorization accuracy, which can be used to further train and refine the categorization algorithms.

+5. **Front End UI with Upload and Login Functionality**: Design and implement a user-friendly front end interface that allows users to upload their transaction CSV files and log in to view and manage their categorized transactions.

 ## Output

 The application outputs the categorized payees into a CSV file named `categorized_payees.csv` in the project's root directory.